-- Connecting people to their community – help with shopping, finding out what is going on locally and finding activities
+- connecting people to their community such as help with shopping, finding out what is going on locally and finding activities

-- Connecting with others, perhaps who share the same interests.
+- connecting with others who share the same interests.

 Lunch Links (run by Chain Reaction) supports and develops groups that meet for a range of activities including lunch, shopping trips and excursions.
 They offer opportunities for fun, friendship and food giving you the chance to meet up with friends and make new ones.